zandev/php-enums/README.md

 This library provide support for type-safe enumerations in php.

+#Version 0.1
+The library is well tested, with a 100% coverage

+#TODO
+Add support for parameterized value's type, because having values of different types for each instance of a given Enum is absolutely error prone.

-Usage: (@see usage.php, or unit tests for more details)
+#Usage: (@see usage.php, or unit tests for more details)

 	<?php
 	require_once __DIR__ . '/src/Enum.func.php';